dgroomes/stackoverflow-look-back/README.md

     it has no NPM dependencies of its own.
 The effect of this is that we have full access to the source that we need to change
     (convert the import statements)) Update the Git submodule, build it, and then can I consume it from Deno?
 It might be possible if I turn off type validation... but I think the imports just won't work.
   * Migrate to Webpack and ts-loader.
+Build BrowserExtensionFramework with `npm pack` and reference it from `stackoverflow-look-back` as an NPM dependency like `file:browser-extension-framework/browser-extension-framework/browser-extension-framework-0.1.0.tgz`

 ## Finished Wish List items